xijo/reverse_markdown/README.md

 ### As options

-Just pass your chosen configuration options in after the input
+Just pass your chosen configuration options in after the input.
+The given options will last for this operation only.

 ```ruby
 ReverseMarkdown.convert(input, unknown_tags: :raise, github_flavored: true)